npmcdn-to-unpkg-bot/Aerial_Intel_Project/readme.txt

 I think there are many ways in which this application could be improved.The biggest deficiency in the application is that it is very slow.
 There is a tremendous amount of data that needs to be processed; the bulk of which is the GeoJSON.
 There are several ways to counteract the slow nature of the current application.
 Immediately I would use a tool like Redis to cache some of the rarely changing data.
 Some things that I might store in the Redis data structure might include:

 	• State GeoJSON boundaries
-	• The latitude and longitude for counties
+	• The latitude and longitude for states
 	• Daily rainfall for states
 	• Which states grow soybeans
 	• Daily rainfall for states